-This tutorial on how to glue a puzzle uses a simple glue-type formula (Mod Podge) to stick the puzzle pieces together permanently.
-Great to use for hanging/framing a puzzle!
+This tutorial on how to glue a puzzle uses a simple & inexpensive puzzle glue formula (Mod Podge) to preserve the puzzle pieces together permanently.
+See how to hang puzzles without a frame for inexpensive decor!

 Alright, today's post is a little different than my normal content - but it's a really useful DIY that can actually be used as a pretty (and meaningful) decoration in some of the family spaces of your home!

-I don't know about you guys, but we've been doing a ton of puzzles since quarantine started.
-It's a fun distraction that, at our kids' ages, the whole family can help with.
-You can actually find a great selection of smaller puzzles at Dollar Tree (that's where most of the ones you'll see today are from).
+When the pandemic started, our family passed the time by doing a lot of jigsaw puzzles.
+It's a fun and inexpensive distraction that, at our kids' ages, the whole family could do.
 I hated to put all of that work into a puzzle just to tear it apart - so we figured out a way to save them forever!

-The puzzles are actually super simple to preserve.
+Gluing the puzzles together is actually a really easy process.
 You only need a few craft supplies (that you might just already have around your home).

 You can see how it fills the gap between the pieces a little bit more in this picture.
 As you brush, make sure the thin coat on top of the pieces is even.
 It's going to be kind of cloudy when wet - it will dry clear as long as it's just a thin coat of adhesive.

-Once your two front coats dry, gently use your hand to pry the puzzle up if it has stuck to any part of the poster board.
-Flip over...
+Once your two front coats are dry, gently use your hand to peel up the puzzle if it has stuck to any part of your work area.
+Flip the entire puzzle over...

 (Yes I know there's a piece missing.
 Yes it bothers me.)

-...and do the same thing to the back of the puzzle!
-Use your Mod Podge to brush as much as possible in between the pieces on the back, keeping the coats even.
+...and follow the same "grout gluing" process on the back of the puzzle.
+Use your Mod Podge to brush as much as possible in between the pieces on the back, keeping the coats even and thin.

-Step 5: Second coat to the back and dry overnight
+Step 5: Apply a second coat to the back and dry.

-Allow the first coat to dry, then apply a second coat the same way.
-On the back, you don't have to brush the Mod Podge completely to the edges...that way, the puzzles are less likely to stick to the poster board at the edges.
+Allow the first coat of craft glue to dry, then apply a second coat the same way.
+On the back of the puzzle, you don't have to brush the Mod Podge completely to the edges...that way, the puzzles are less likely to stick to your work surface at the edges.

 And that's it!
 Super simple, right?